kithinjibrian/orca/README.md

-# orca
+# Shairi

-An interpreter for the programming language orca.
+An interpreter for the swahili programming language, Shairi.